-The Postprimary CT/MRI Programs have sufficient current classroom and office space available to meet our needs.
-The program does not require laboratory space.
-A classroom space is available to the students for additional study purposes.
-The program also has access to multifunctional devices.
+The Postprimary CT/MRI Programs have sufficient current classroom and office space available to meet our needs at the Cleveland Clinic Administrative Campus in Beachwood, Ohio.
+The program does not require laboratory space, although classroom space is available to the students for additional study purposes.
+The program also has access to multifunctional devices, printers, and a Scantron grading machine.